slidefactory-Austin/ai-ttt/README.md

 # Tic Tac Toe

 This is a simple implementation of the classic game Tic Tac Toe in HTML, CSS, and JavaScript.
+It leverages an implementation of the minimax algorithm to make decisions for the computer player.
 ## How to Play

-To play the game, simply click on an empty square to place your X or O. The first player to get three in a row (horizontally, vertically, or diagonally) wins the game.
+To play the game, simply click on an empty square to place your X. The first player to get three in a row (horizontally, vertically, or diagonally) wins the game.
 If all squares are filled and no one has won, the game ends in a tie.

 You can play against the computer, which uses a minimax algorithm to determine its moves.